Bob Blair (cricketer)

-Robert William Blair (born 23 June 1932) is a former cricketer who played 19 Test matches for New Zealand.
+Robert William Blair (23 June 1932 – 23 June 2026) was a New Zealand cricketer who played 19 Test matches for national team.

 Cricket career

 Blair was a fast bowler who was never quite able to carry his enormous success for Wellington in the Plunket Shield over into the Test arena.
 In 59 matches for Wellington from 1951–52 to 1964–65 he took 330 wickets at an average of 15.16.
 In his best season, he took 46 wickets in the five matches of 1956–57 at an average of 9.47, twice taking nine wickets in an innings.
 The next season, he took 34 at 11.20, then in a trial match at the end of the season he took five wickets in each innings for North Island against South Island.
 But in the series that followed a few months later in England, he took only three wickets in three Tests, at an average of 70.
 He achieved his best Test match figures, 7 for 142, in what turned out to be his last Test, against South Africa at Auckland in 1963–64.

-Blair holds the record for the lowest career batting average by a Test player who scored a 50 in an innings, with 6.75.
+He holds the record for the lowest career batting average by a Test player who scored a 50 in an innings, with 6.75.
 His only 50 came in the first innings of the Second Test against England at Wellington in 1962–63, when he came to the wicket with the score at 96 for 7 and hit 64 not out, the top score of the innings, putting on 44 for the last wicket with Frank Cameron to take the final total to 194.

 In the mid-1980s, Blair joined Widnes Cricket Club, who were then part of the Manchester and District Cricket Association, as a coach.
 In the late 1990s, Blair was coach of the Zimbabwe domestic first class team Matabeleland that competed for the Logan Cup.
 He then returned for a second spell with Widnes, who had by that time joined the Cheshire County Cricket League.
-He now lives in Warrington, Cheshire.